 I feel that one thing leads to another and feel sure that when we allow it, life will go ahead and do the rest!

-I’ve been journaling here about my interest in the meeting of activism and song; visiting different projects and holding interviews with old and new friends around these ideas.
+I’ve been journaling here about my interest in the meeting of activism and song; visiting different projects and organisations, and holding interviews with old and new friends around these ideas.